 Tuition and fee support

 Tuition and fee support associated with graduate fellowships and graduate assistantships varies from year to year and by program.
-Some awards consist of a basic stipend only.
-In such cases, students are responsible for payment of tuition and fees.
-Some awards may include the base stipend plus tuition and fees.
-Payment of special program or class fees is optional and varies from program to program.
-University awards that include tuition and fee support do not cover special fees.
+Awards typically include the stipend plus university tuition.
+Payment of special program or class fees varies from program to program.
 Students are responsible for settling their accounts according to the rules and procedures of the university’s Student Accounting Department.

 Tuition will be charged according to a student’s official residency status as determined by the university’s residency office.
 Questions related to residency status should be directed to that office.

 Payments and tax status